kissgyorgy/my-stars/README.md

 ## JavaScript

+- [badlogic/pi-skills](https://github.com/badlogic/pi-skills) - Skills for pi coding agent (compatible with Claude Code and Codex CLI)
 - [dillonzq/LoveIt](https://github.com/dillonzq/LoveIt) - ❤️A clean, elegant but advanced blog theme for Hugo 一个简洁、优雅且高效的 Hugo 主题
 - [mitsuhiko/mini-presenter](https://github.com/mitsuhiko/mini-presenter) -
 - [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui) - Use Claude Code, Cursor CLI or Codex on mobile and web with CloudCLI (aka Claude Code UI).
 CloudCLI is a free open source webui/GUI that helps you manage your Claude Code session and projects remotely
 - [maxnowack/anthropic-proxy](https://github.com/maxnowack/anthropic-proxy) - Proxy server that converts Anthropic API requests to OpenAI format and sends it to OpenRouter.
 It's used to use Claude Code with OpenRouter instead of the Anthropic API
+- [atlassian/atlassian-mcp-server](https://github.com/atlassian/atlassian-mcp-server) - Remote MCP Server that securely connects Jira and Confluence with your LLM, IDE, or agent platform of choice.
 - [hexgrad/kokoro](https://github.com/hexgrad/kokoro) - https://hf.co/hexgrad/Kokoro-82M
 - [sohzm/cheating-daddy](https://github.com/sohzm/cheating-daddy) - a free and opensource app that lets you gain an unfair advantage
 - [jparkerweb/mcp-sqlite](https://github.com/jparkerweb/mcp-sqlite) - 🐇 Model Context Protocol (MCP) server that provides comprehensive SQLite database interaction capabilities